ctn-waterloo/website/ctn_waterloo/content/research/software/advanced-nengo-tips-and-tricks.md

 title: Advanced Nengo tips and tricks

-This reference sheet gathers some extra information that may be useful for more advanced users of Nengo.
+This reference sheet gathers some extra information that may be useful for more advanced users of Nengo 1.4 (not the latest, [Nengo 2.0](http://nengo.ai/)).
 Specifically, there is information on: - User- defined functions - Function inputs (defining a wide variety of functions to drive a network) - More precise control over tuning curves (with preferred direction vectors)